cilium/cilium/Documentation/network/kubernetes/configuration.rst

   reconnected to allow the new instance of Cilium to manage them.

-* ``monitor-aggregation`` - This option enables coalescing of tracing events in ``cilium monitor`` to only include periodic updates from active flows, or any packets that involve an L4 connection state change.
+* ``monitor-aggregation`` - This option enables coalescing of tracing events in ``cilium-dbg monitor`` to only include periodic updates from active flows, or any packets that involve an L4 connection state change.
 Valid options are ``none``, ``low``, ``medium``, ``maximum``.